Ryu Deok-hwan

-Ryu Deok-hwan (Korean: 류덕환; born June 12, 1987) is a South Korean actor.
+Ryu Deok-hwan (Korean: 류덕환; born June 12, 1987) is a South Korean actor and director.

 Career

 Ryu Deok-hwan began his career as a child actor on stage at age 6.
 Among his early TV drama appearances was a role on the popular Lifetime in the Country which he played for 8 years.

 While he had played minor roles in several films, it was Ryu's breakout lead performance in Like a Virgin that earned him critical praise and industry recognition.
 He gained 28 kg in three months to play the role of a transgender teenager who joins the ssireum team.

 Other notable roles include a high schooler desperate for a pair of Nikes in No Comment, a North Korean soldier in Welcome to Dongmakgol, a boy meeting his estranged father in My Son, a serial killer in Our Town, a medical student in Private Eye, a top neurosurgeon and forensic examiner in Quiz of God, and King Gongmin in Faith.
 He has also acted in the stage plays Equus, and Jang Jin's Clumsy People.

 In 2012 he directed the short film Waiting for Jang Joon-hwan for the Olleh Smartphone Film Festival.